It's where New Sweden began - a National Landmark and now part of First State National Historical Park in Delaware.

 Visitors from around the world seek out Old Swedes Church to experience and explore the only surviving structure from the first Swedish settlement along the banks of the Christina River.
-This National Historic Landmark is now open for the season.
-Dating from 1698, Old Swedes Church, the 1690 Hendrickson House Museum, and the 1638 Burial Ground are open for tours Wednesday through Friday, 1-4 pm and Saturdays 10 am-4 pm.
+Dating from 1698, Old Swedes Church, the 17th c.
+Hendrickson House, and the 1638 Burial Ground are open for tours Wednesday through Saturday 10 am-4 pm.

 Reservations requested: Call 302-652-5629; email: email@example.com.
 Adults $5; children $2.
 Tours free for members.
 Not a member?
 Join here: http://oldswedes.org/donations-and-memberships/